SimonAndro/SimonAndro.github.io/_posts/2021-12-21-k-folds-cross-validation-in-a-nutshell.md

 ---
 layout: post
 title: K-folds Cross Validation in a nutshell
-subtitle: What it and what it isn't
+subtitle: What it is and what it isn't
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [machine learning, validation, deep learning]